Don’t Miss the Latest Snowy Owl Irruption

-2018 is another great year for snowy owl sightings.
+2018 was another great year for snowy owl sightings.
 Learn what causes these irruptions and how to take advantage of them.

 Even before Harry Potter’s pet Hedwig made them famous, snowy owls were beloved by birders and had their place on every life list.
 These gorgeous predators of snowy tundras make their appearance every winter in Canada and the northern United States, and some years have far more spottings than others.
 These years are known as irruptions, and they’re a great time to seek out a snowy owl or two.
 Here’s what you need to know.